-There is no direct link between brokerage received by Forsyth Barr Limited or any profit that Forsyth Barr Limited makes trading on its own account, and the remuneration of the Forsyth Barr employees making investment decisions for the funds.
+received by Forsyth Barr Limited or any profit that Forsyth Barr Limited makes trading on its own account, and the remuneration of the Octagon Asset Management Limited employees making investment decisions for the funds.
 Our board receives regular reporting on the brokerage paid out of the funds to Forsyth Barr Limited to check that transaction levels remain appropriate.
+In addition see the general policies and procedures below.